-This is a mum’s life, a single parent working part-time, who responded to Contact’s survey in 2018.
+This is a mum’s life, a lone parent working part-time, who responded to our survey in 2018.
 She has a 13 year old son who has autism, communication difficulties, learning disabilities, ADHD and hypermobility.

-Back in 2008 Contact wanted to find out how families with disabled children were affected by the economic downturn.
-Contact has now carried out five Counting the Costs surveys in a decade and its report in 2018 showed that, “since then austerity, changes to the welfare system and cuts to local services have all had an impact on the lives of the families we support.”
+Back in 2008 we wanted to find out how families with disabled children were affected by the economic downturn.
+We have now carried out five Counting the Costs surveys in a decade and our report in 2018 has shown that, “since then austerity, changes to the welfare system and cuts to local services have all had an impact on the lives of the families we support.”

 During this time disability and care costs have gone up while financial support offered through the welfare system has dropped away.
 We reported that “at the same time the system of local support for disabled children such as short breaks (respite) and therapies has been hollowed out, creating a perfect storm.”

-The findings from the 2018 research into the family finances of 2,772 families across the UK, (281 parents in Scotland) were startling:
+There were startling findings from our 2018 research into the family finances of 2,772 families across the UK, (281 parents in Scotland) including these key findings:

 What is the impact on families and children’s lives?

-It is truly distressing to hear that some of the most disabled children and their families are going without essential therapies and equipment and are unable to make vital visits to the GP and hospital, with parents saying that this impacted on their child's condition.
+For some of the most disabled children and their families, it is truly distressing to hear that disabled children are going without essential therapies and equipment and are unable to make vital visits to the GP and hospital and parents said this impacted on their child's condition.